WiFi that is self-powered, decentralised and green.

 Briefing

-See the briefing for the master assignment, as well as the concept I created, beabove.
-As a 2049 society is a bit futuristic, I decided to take the idea of CYCLE to the present.
+See the briefing for the master’s assignment, as well as the concept I created above.
+As a 2049 society is a bit futuristic, I decided to bring the idea of CYCLE into the present.
 Who would want to use CYCLE?
 This is where the persona came into the picture.

 Persona

-Due lack of time and resources, this persona isn’t based on actual people.
+Due to a lack of time and resources, this persona isn’t based on actual people.
 Not ideal, but we had to make it work anyway.
-Instead, I thought of what kind of person would value the characteristics of a Mesh network, of which independency, collectivity and sustainability are key ones.
+Instead, I thought of what kind of person would value the characteristics of a mesh network, such as independence, collectivity, and sustainability.

 Competitor research

 CYCLE is about bikes and tech.
-Within a city in which E-bikes are booming, I figured I should first look at how others set up their website.
-This is also useful to get a general sense of the different parts of a commercial site as well as getting used to the UX terminology.
+In a city where e-bikes are booming, I figured I should first look at how others have set up their websites.
+This was also useful to get a general sense of the different parts of a commercial site and get used to UX terminology.
 See the competitor research below.

 CYCLE is about bikes and tech.
-Within a city in which E-bikes are booming, I figured I should first look at how others set up their website.
-This is also useful to get a general sense of the different parts of a commercial site as well as getting used to the UX terminology.
+In a city where e-bikes are booming, I figured I should first look at how others have set up their websites.
+This was also useful to get a general sense of the different parts of a commercial site and get used to UX terminology.
 See the competitor research below.

 DEFINE